bbauska/zombiePolitics/README.md

 bidders, and prioritize penal methods over social investments.
-Increasingly, notions of the public cease to resonate as a site of utopian possibility, as a fundamental space for how we reactivate our political sensibilities and conceive of ourselves as critical citizens, engaged public intellectuals, and social agents.
+Increasingly, notions of the public cease to resonate as a site of utopian possibility, as a fundamental space for how we reactivate our political sensibilities and conceive of ourselves as critical citizens, engaged public intellectuals, and social agents.</p>

-The growing lack of justice in American society rises in proportion to the lack of political imagination and collective hope.6 We live at a time when the forces and advocates of a market-driven fundamentalism and militarism not only undermine all attempts to revive the culture of politics as an ethical response to the demise of
+<p>The growing lack of justice in American society rises in proportion to the lack
+of political imagination and collective hope.6 We live at a time when the forces and advocates of a market-driven fundamentalism and militarism not only undermine all attempts to revive the culture of politics as an ethical response to the demise of